 Resource Feasibility:

 The Resource Feasibility is good.
 The development, marketing, and other teams are well-stocked and trained for the ADA-Friendly Navigation App.
 The budget is set adequately for the teams to purchase the necessary hardware, software, and environment.
 The development team has been trained in the software to build the application.
-Everything needed to create and develop the ADA-Friendly Navigation App is already in the company's possession.
+Everything needed to create and develop the ADAFNA is already in the company's possession.

 Schedule Feasibility:

 This Schedule Feasibility is good.
 The timeline for this project is one year.
 All the teams, marketing, law, development, etc., were consulted when determining the deadline.
-Upon their input and reasoning, everyone agreed that one year is viable for creating the ADA-Friendly Navigation App.
+Upon their input and reasoning, everyone agreed that one year is viable for creating the ADAFNA.
 All resources should be readily available at the start of the project.
 Since the launch of the app does not have many "set in stone" events, there are few consequences to slippage.

 Organizational Feasibility:

-The Organizational Feasibility of the ADA-Friendly Navigation App is relatively high.
+The Organizational Feasibility of the ADAFNA is relatively high.
 The problem of physically disabled people not having ADA-friendly directions to their destination has not yet been solved.
-This app would be an incredible solution and aligns with the company's mission.
+This app would be an incredible solution and align with the company's mission.

 The proposal has already been well received through word of mouth from members of the physically disabled community.
 Executives and employees of the company fully support the creation of this app.
 Not creating this app would only result in physically disabled people staying more disconnected from the world.
 This app can be easily integrated into people's lives and will be free for all to use.